AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

 <sup>1</sup> This action occurs only if the AutoDeleteCloudObject flag is enabled in the transfer settings.

 ## PI point type change

-A PI point type change occurs when a PI point's type is changed on the source PI Data Archive after the corresponding stream has been created in the SDS database.
-When the PI to OCS Agent detects this change, it takes the following actions:

 When the PI to OCS Agent detects that a PI point's type is changed on the source PI Data Archive after the corresponding stream has been created in the SDS database, it takes the following actions: